Chelsea Gray: Personal life

 Gray has participated in Amateur Athletic Union (AAU).
 In her free time, she has helped work out and train younger kids in AAU to become better athletes.

 She is openly lesbian.
-She married with former Long Beach State player Tipesa Moorer who played part of the American Samoan team at the 2015 Pacific Games on 2 November 2019.
+In November 2019, she married former Long Beach State and American Samoan basketball player, Tipesa Moorer.
+In November 2023, they announced that Tipesa was pregnant with their first child, and in February 2024, Lennox Ali'i Gray was born.